 Reduce Stress During Drought

-Beyond "training" a lawn to survive with less water, there are management techniques you can use to help the lawn during times of drought.
+Beyond training a lawn to survive with less water, there are other management techniques that support your lawn during times of drought.
 Not surprisingly, staying off the lawn is the biggest help.
 While summer is a time to reduce foot traffic, drought conditions are a time to eliminate it altogether.
 Avoid any kind of major lawn care maintenance during drought periods, and take your pets to the dog park or on long walks rather than letting them play on the lawn.
-Mowing will already be less necessary as hot, dry weather sets in and slows the growth of the grass, but its best to avoid mowing altogether during drought periods unless it's absolutely necessary.
+Mowing will already be less necessary as hot, dry weather sets in and slows the growth of the grass, but its best to avoid mowing altogether during drought periods unless absolutely necessary.

 Plant Drought-Tolerant Grasses

-In warm-season regions, drought-tolerant grasses have been coming into popularity for some time, especially in the southwestern U.S. There are many choices for drought-tolerant grass species for warm-season climates.
-Some grass species have been selectively bred to offer drought-tolerant cultivars.
-Some thrive in year-round arid environments while others approach near-dormancy until the rainy season, when they jump back into periods of growth.
+In warm-season regions, drought-tolerant grasses have been coming into popularity for some time, especially in the southwestern United States.
+There are many choices for drought-tolerant grass species for warm-season climates.
+Grass species have been selectively bred to offer drought-tolerant cultivars; some thrive in year-round arid environments while others approach near-dormancy until the rainy season when they jump back into periods of growth.

-It's a universal rule of thumb that most lawns are mowed too short, but it is especially important to mow to a longer height in arid climates and in drought conditions.
-It is the grass blades (leaves) that store most of the plant's moisture, and longer grass means more moisture to supply the plant roots.
+It's a universal fact that most lawns are mowed too short, but it is especially important to mow to a longer height in arid climates and in drought conditions.
+Grass blades (leaves) store most of the plant's moisture, and longer grass means more moisture to supply the plant roots.
 Longer grass also provides shade to the soil, which keeps it cool and minimizes moisture evaporation.